 - The cover page will automatically be removed leaving the rest of your document untouched

-A common issue I see when using cover pages is that the automatic date fields are formatted in US formats.
-Because I am located in Australia and for my readers who also prefer UK formatting I thought I would show you how to change this setting so that you can choose the format the date is displayed.
+A common issue I see when using cover pages is that the automatic date fields are formatted in US date formats.
+Because I am located in Australia and for my readers who also prefer UK formatting I thought I would show you how to change this setting so that you can choose the format the date will be displayed in.
 You can even change it from 30/08/2018 to 30-Aug-2018 if preferred.

 - Place your cursor in the date field to select it